MCV-Software/socializer/doc/manual.md

 ### Buffer menu

-* New timeline: Lets you open a user's timeline by choosing the user in a dialog box.
+* New timeline: Lets you open an user's timeline by choosing the user in a dialog box.
 You can choose which items you want to track: wall posts, friends or audio items.
 It is created when you press enter.
 If you invoke this option relative to a user that has no items of the kind you specified, the operation will fail.
 If you try creating an existing timeline the program will warn you and will not create it again.
 * Search: Shows a menu where you can search for audios or videos on VK.
 Search results will be created in a new buffer inside "music" or "videos".
 * Update buffer: Performs a manual update operation in the buffer, which will retrieve all new items present in the social network since the last update.
 * Load previous items: This allows more items to be loaded for the specified buffer.
 Bear in mind that not all buffers support this setting.
-* Destroy: dismisses the list you're on, if possible.
+* Remove buffer: dismisses the list you're on, if possible.

 ### Player menu